Foundation and Key Principles: Strengthening the Role of Advocacy in Indian Country Workshop

 The foundation of advocates’ role in Indian Country is built upon our indigenous understanding of our relationships and roles as Relatives in the context of historical and ongoing dynamics of colonization.
 The key principles of advocacy come from indigenous cultural beliefs and values, and encompass concepts of resilience, trauma-informed approaches and sovereignty.
-These are the themes of this workshop with a focus on the dynamics and impact of battering, particularly on Native women and what advocacy skills, including confidentiality and the basics of shelter programming, are needed in order to meet the needs of Native victims of domestic violence.
+These are the themes of this workshop with a focus on the dynamics and impact of battering/ intimate partner violence, particularly on Native women.
+Key topics include basic advocacy skills, confidentiality and elements of shelter and other safe space.
 Advocates’ role in social change initiatives outside of shelter doors is also addressed.
 Discussion and interactive exercises are planned throughout this workshop.

-Tina Olson, Executive Director, Mending the Sacred Hoop
+- Tina Olson, Consultant, former Executive Director, Mending the Sacred Hoop

-For group rate of $139/ night, mention “National Indigenous Women’s Resource Center.”
-Cut-off for group rate is April 6, 2020.
+For group rate of $129/night, mention "NIWRC".
+The cut-off for the group rate is September 5, 2021.
 Workshop participants are responsible for all room charges.